loqusion/typix/docs/recipes/adding-dependencies.md

 Many popular fonts have been uploaded as packages to [nixpkgs][nixpkgs], so it's good to try that before anything else.

-To determine the path(s) to the font files you wish to include, first run the following command (which creates a symbolic link named `result` in the current directory):
+To determine the path(s) to the files you wish to include, first run the following command (which creates a symbolic link named `result` in the current directory):

 ```bash
 nix-build '<nixpkgs>' --attr PACKAGE_NAME
 ```

-(replacing `PACKAGE_NAME` with the package containing your desired font)

 Then explore the `result` with whichever commands you like — for instance, using [`unix-tree`][unix-tree]: